fmstam/seq2seq_with_deep_attention/README.md

 ## 1- Loung seq2seq model.
  We have used the date generation code from https://github.com/tensorflow/tfjs-examples/tree/master/date-conversion-attention to create a dataset and have followed the same steps in this link, but our implementation uses NLLoss instead of cat. softmax loss function.
-The current implementation is meant for learninig purposes and might not be effecient in terms of speed.
+The current implementation is meant for learning purposes and might not be efficient in terms of speed.

 ### To run:
   see `Loung_seq2seq_example.ipynb`

 ## 2- Pointer nets.
- This is simillar to the previouse model but in this case we use the softmax output to point back to the input.
+ This is similar to the previous model but in this case we use the softmax output to point back to the input.
 Thus making the output and input length consistent and removes the limitation in predefining a fixed output length.

 ### Sorting numbers using pointer nets
  I will use number sorting example to demonstrate how pointer network works.